opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 pip install opensearch-py transformers torch sentence-transformers
 ```

-These packages form the backbone of our RAG system:
+These packages form the backbone of the RAG system:

-* `opensearch-py`: The official Python client for OpenSearch.
+* `opensearch-py`: The official Python client for OpenSearch
-* `transformers`: Hugging Face's library for working with transformer models.
+* `transformers`: Hugging Face's library for working with transformer models
-* `torch`: PyTorch library for deep learning operations.
+* `torch`: PyTorch library for deep learning operations
-* `sentence-transformers`: Used for creating embeddings.
+* `sentence-transformers`: Used for creating embeddings

 ## Step 3: Initialize the OpenSearch client and create an index